infotroph/efrhizo/efhrizo-log.md

 Updated Makefile to process all these new 2013 data same as other years, forked plotting script yet again to make `plot-2013.r`.
 This one-script-per-plot thing is getting untenable; need to refactor this to be more flexible very soon.

 Ran make, saved all updated data, went to bed.

+OK, I lied, no bed yet.
+Added calibration and data files from session 1 2014, which was supposed to be the turnover experiment but only consisted of one round through B0.
+Took images every frame in these, but will for now use the standard cleanup script that throws out all except loc 5-10-15-etc. Updated Makefile, added previously missing analysis log for august (session 5), changed `plot-2014.r` to allow for two sessions.

+...script crashes complaining it has three sessions not two.
+On inspection, there is a stray T43 from S6 2012, with all fields zero, appended to the end of the 2014-S1 datafile.
+Confirmed that the same images are listed in the 2012-S6 datafile, deleted them from the 2014 file.
+Scripts all reran without error.

+...But all values in S1 are zero -- nobody has actually traced it, I just loaded it up for a quick count of how many frames contained roots.
+D'oh!

+OK, actually going to sleep now.
+Leaving the empty 2014 datafile as a placeholder -- as soon as it's traced, drop it in for updated graphs.